NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Dash towards a ledge and slide as you go over it then jump.
+      Dash towards a ledge and slide as you go over it, then jump.
     </td>
     <td width="100px">
       1. Dash <br />